 The next leg was a direct flight to Bangalore, on another Etihad A330.
 Compared to all the travel I had done in the last two days, the four hour flight almost felt too short.
 I managed to finish 'Your Lie in April' on this leg.

-It was a mix of emotions to land in Bangalore - I was glad to have reached home, but bitter that I had to return to college in only two days.
+I had mixed emotions on landing in Bangalore - I was glad to have reached home, but a bit sad that I had to return to college in only two days.

 Akademy 2017 was an amazing trip and I am very grateful to KDE for letting me present at Akademy and for giving me the means of reaching there.
 I hope I can make more trips like these in the future!Go Top